nash226/quorum/README.md

 ## Why This Exists

 Enterprise AI is moving from experiments to production agents, but hallucination controls are still uneven.
-The first version of ClaimGuard focuses on a narrow, high-value problem: detecting unsupported or contradicted claims in answers that should be grounded in company policy or knowledge documents.
+The first version of Quorum focuses on a narrow, high-value problem: detecting unsupported or contradicted claims in answers that should be grounded in company policy or knowledge documents.